-Programmatic 101: What is Conversion Tracking?
+Programmatic Advertising 101: What is Conversion Tracking?

 What does full-funnel success look like for a digital campaign?

-That consumer action is considered a conversion – and it’s the final step in the customer journey and ultimately determines the success of digital campaigns.
+That consumer action is considered a conversion – and it’s the final step in the customer journey which ultimately determines the success of digital campaigns.
 A conversion occurs when the user completes a specific action on your site, including:

 - Completing a purchase

 - Submitting an e-mail address

 - Any other event or action on your website